Kobler99/alta2025/_pages/calls/papers.md

 Thank you for your understanding.

 ## Formatting Guidelines
 Submissions must follow the two-column ACL format.
-We therefore strongly recommend you use LaTeX style files or the Microsoft Word template from <https://github.com/acl-org/acl-style-files>.
+We therefore strongly recommend you use LaTeX style files from <https://github.com/acl-org/acl-style-files>.
+That website also provides a Microsoft Word template, which may be used, but be very careful to ensure the formatting is correct (this has been an issue in past years).

 ## Paper Length
 Long papers: